Steve3184/panel/README.md

 -   **Internationalization (i18n)**:
     -   Full multi-language support on both frontend and backend for a localized experience.

--   **CDN Caching**:
-    -   Automatically caches CDN resources locally, improving loading speeds and enhancing stability.
-This design is particularly beneficial for intranet environments, allowing users to copy the `cdn_cache` folder for direct use in purely internal networks without external connectivity.

 -   **Responsive UI**:
     -   Modern and responsive user interface adapts to various screen sizes, providing a consistent experience across desktops, tablets, and mobile devices.
     -   Collapsible sidebar and dynamic layout adjustments in the file manager for optimal usability.